Earlier Francis Marion Symposium 2008-2012

 C. Baxley: Marion and the Battle of Parker’s Ferry

-D. Neilan: Marion & the Establishment of Civil Government in SC and the Jacksonboro Assembly
+D. Neilan: Marion and the Establishment of Civil Government in SC and the Jacksonboro Assembly

 J. Piecuch: Marion at the Battle of Eutaw Springs

-An Evening in Revolutionary War History Dinner Theater: Garland Hart & the Fife & Our Historian Joe Stukes as Charles Cotesworth Pinckney
+An Evening in Revolutionary War History Dinner Theater: Garland Hart and the Fife and Our Historian Joe Stukes as Charles Cotesworth Pinckney

 8th Francis Marion Symposium, 2010